-- 18.15 The main factors to consider when assessing the risk when undertaking business in the wholesale markets are the nature of the customer (including their source of funds), the market participants, the products involved and whether the products are exchange traded or OTC. - 18.16 When implementing a risk-based approach, and producing or reviewing risk assessments or the risk profile of a prospective customer, there are a number of areas which firms might want to take into account in addition to the more general matters set out in Part I, Chapters 4 and 5.
-The wholesale markets are populated by customers with a wide range of different business interests. - > The types of firms present might typically include, but not be limited to: - Sovereign governments; - Local authorities (municipal bodies); - Regulated financial firms (e.g., banks, brokers, investment managers and funds): - Unregulated financial entities (e.g., off-shore funds); - Corporations (e.g., listed companies, private companies); - Trust and partnerships. - A customer's nature, status, and the degree of independent oversight it is subject to, will affect the firm's assessment of risk for a particular customer or the firm's business as a whole.
+- 18.16 The main factors to consider when assessing the risk when undertaking business in the wholesale markets are: the nature of the customer (including their source of funds), the market participants, the products involved; and, whether the products are exchange traded or OTC. - 18.17 When implementing a risk-based approach, and producing or reviewing risk assessments or the risk profile of a prospective customer, there are a number of areas which firms might want to take into account in addition to the more general matters set out in Part I, Chapters 4 and 5.
+The wholesale markets are populated by customers with a wide range of different business interests. - The types of participants present might typically include, but not be limited to: - Sovereign governments; - Local authorities (municipal bodies);

-- > The instruments traded in the wholesale markets can allow for long-term investment, speculative trading, hedging and physical delivery of certain financial instruments and commodities.
-Understanding the role of a prospective customer in the market, and his reasons for trading, will help inform decisions on the risk profile they present. - > The way that a firm addresses the jurisdictional risk posed by a customer will depend on many factors.
+- Regulated financial firms (e.g., banks, brokers, investment managers and funds); - Unregulated financial entities (e.g., off-shore funds); - Corporations (e.g., listed companies, private companies); - Trust and partnerships. - A customer's nature, status, and the degree of independent oversight it is subject to, will affect the firm's assessment of risk for a particular customer or the firm's business as a whole. - > The instruments traded in the wholesale markets can allow for long-term investment, speculative trading, hedging and physical delivery of certain financial instruments and commodities.
+Understanding the role of a prospective customer in the market, and his reasons for trading, will help inform decisions on the risk profile they present. - The way that a firm addresses the jurisdictional risk posed by a customer will depend on many factors.
 The jurisdictional risk may, however, be mitigated by the rationale for the customer being located or operating in a particular jurisdiction.
 Customers located in potentially higher-risk jurisdictions may have legitimate commercial interests, which can mitigate the perceived risk.
-For example, an oil producer in a higher-risk territory may seek to use derivative instruments to hedge price risks and this does not necessarily present a high money laundering risk, although a firm should consider other risks, such as corruption. - Firms should ensure that any factors mitigating the jurisdictional or other risks of a customer are adequately documented and periodically reviewed in the light of international findings or developments.
+For example, an oil producer in a higher-risk territory may seek to use derivative instruments to hedge price risks and this does not necessarily present a high money laundering risk.
+For discussion of other factors firms may need to take into account, such as corruption risk, see paragraph 18.20. - Firms should ensure that any factors mitigating the jurisdictional or other risks of a customer are adequately documented and periodically reviewed in the light of international findings or developments. - 18.18 When dealing on an exchange or trading platform, a firm needs to identify its counterparty and any associated risks: - Where there is a CCP, a firm must assess the risks associated with the exchange e.g., what value can be placed on the exchange's admission procedure, does the exchange carry out due diligence on potential members, are private individuals members? - ➤ If there is no CCP, a firm will need to perform due diligence on the party with whom they deal even if their name is not known until after the trade before the trade is settled. - As a result of trading on an exchange or trading platform, a firm may execute a trade with a member who does not have an account with the firm.
+A firm should consider obtaining, from the exchange or trading platform, a list of members and either identify and verify them upfront (to avoid possible delays in settlement) or on case by case basis.
+In some cases platforms operators provide credit management functionality which has the effect of restricting execution of trades to certain counterparties only.